 The ECtHR stated that a very narrow margin of appreciation must be afforded to competent national authorities to restrict discussions on matters of public interest.
 Comments in the political context, which amount to value judgements, are tolerated even if untrue, as long as they have some or any factual basis.
-Even a statement that something is a fact, where that statement is inaccurate, will be tolerated if what was expressed was said in good faith and there is some reasonable (even if incorrect) factual basis for saying it.
+Even a statement of fact will be tolerated if what was expressed was said in good faith and there is some reasonable (even if incorrect) factual basis for saying it.